 German Traditions – The Polterabend

-The evening of the Polterabend is filled of entertainment such as; speeches, songs, and sketches performed by friends, while eating simple food and mostly drinking beer.
+The evening of the Polterabend is filled with entertainment such as; speeches, songs, and sketches performed by friends while eating simple food and mostly drinking beer.

 German Wedding Traditions – City Hall – Standesamt

 The City Hall Wedding makes the marriage legal, whereas the church wedding is optional.
 Registering at the office was done already weeks ahead and includes picking the date and the choice of the last name.
 Only the witnesses to the wedding, closest family members, and sometimes close friends are present during this official part.

 The Church Wedding is open to everyone.
 At the Church Wedding, the bride wears a white dress and either a veil or some hair decoration.
 I used to have a wreath of myrtle since this was a tradition over generations in my family.
 I bought my shoes with pennies, which I collected over the years in an oversized cognac bottle, another wedding tradition.
 The groom wears a suit or tuxedo.
 The wedding bands are simple identical rings without diamonds.
 They are worn on the left hand after the engagement and changed to the right side during the church ceremony.
 The groom has to pay for the bride’s flowers and the flowers that decorate the hood of the car.
 It is an honor to drive the bride and groom.
 I picked the husband of my godmother whom I always wanted to marry as a child.

 How the church service will take place is discussed ahead with the priest.
 The bride and groom pick the songs, music and a quotation (Trauspruch) from the Bible they want to have as their motto for their marriage.
 The bride and groom enter the church together after family, friends, and guests are seated.